 The instrument that you select during camp registration is the instrument that you must play at camp.
 If you would like to change your instrument to a different one after you register, please contact our office prior to the start of your camp.

 MEET THE CONDUCTORS

-Our instructors include FSU professors and College of Music alumni and doctoral students.
+Our 2019 conductors include FSU professors, College of Music alumni, and doctoral students.